CodeAssociate/CA.Blocks.DataAccess/Documentation/BasicDesign.md

 The basic premise of the Data Access Blocks is to provide a simple interface to access a relational database.
 The blocks are split into three core components allowing flexible configurations.
 1. The Model  - CA.Blocks.DataAccess.Model used for client access in multi tier architectures.
 2. The Core Abstract Data Access Logic - CA.Blocks.DataAccess used for abstract and shared non provider specific code.
-3. The specific implementation - eg    CA.Blocks.SQLServerDataAccess or CA.Blocks.SQLLiteDataAccess
+3. The specific implementation - eg    CA.Blocks.SQLServerDataAccess or CA.Blocks.SQLLiteDataAccess or CA.Blocks.MySQLDataAccess

 <p align="center">
     <img src="_assets/DesignCA.Blocks.DataAccess.png" alt="Design CA.Blocks.DataAccess" />